MichaelRedant/Polarisatie-in-de-Optiek/README.md

 Dit is om te oefenen of de branch Oefenen in github verschijnt

 Deze is om te kijken voor een nieuwe ingave in de Master

+Dit is in de branch Bugfix, dit zou niet in de master moeten staan!